 Kratom | Finland

 Finland has harsh policies on both narcotics and psychoactive substances.
 The Decree on Prohibited Psychoactive Substances on the Consumer Market (1130/2014) classifies kratom as a psychoactive substance banned from the consumer market.
 Possession and use of substances are not punishable.
-Many online sources mentions that a person may import kratom if the doctor prescribes it, yet the Finnish Medicines Agency clearly mentions that these substances may be imported and stored for legitimate industrial and scientific purposes.
+Many online sources mention that a person may import kratom if the doctor prescribes it, yet the Finnish Medicines Agency clearly mentions that these substances may be imported and stored for legitimate industrial and scientific purposes.

 National drug strategy and laws